 Standard puts and calls with no specific characteristics.
 If options have some unusual features, then we call them exotic options.
 For example, they are different than American- or European-style options because of the underlying assets.
 Also, the time when the option holders receive a payoff.
 Unlike plain vanilla options, exotic ones are not that easy to trade with.

 For example, are also known as all-or-nothing options.
 Why?
 The payoff is either fixed if the asset reaches the strike price within the fixed period or nothing at all.

 Even though the expiry date is individual for each option contract, it is always on a Saturday.
 If we have to be more specific, this is the Saturday which follows the third Friday of the last month.

 Keep in mind

 Option holders should exercise their right before the Saturday since exchanges do not operate on weekends.
 Brokers prepare all the documents related to the end of the contract on the next Saturday.

 Some options, called listed options, are traded on registered exchanges.
 For example, Euronext, Boston Options Exchange and International Securities Exchanges.
 It's typical for all listed options to have a strike price and expiry date.
 The underlying stock can be – market indexes, stocks, commodities, ETFs.

-Here, it’s good to mention two terms and explain why they matter.
-Market makers are broker-dealer companies which make sure there is enough liquidity of a stock in the market.
+Here, it's good to mention two terms and explain why they matter.
+Market makers are broker-dealer companies which make sure there is enough liquidity of stock in the market.
 The Nasdaq is an example of a market maker.

 Now that you have read the article, you know some of the basics about options – how they work, reasons to invest and types and styles of options.
-They are cost-effective and flexible investments with a potential for high return.
+They are cost-effective and flexible investments with the potential for high return.
 On the other hand, options are very time sensitive and speculative.
 Each investor should determine whether they are right for them or not.